 - Similarly, everything except SP attacks is cancellable in Dynasty Warriors: Gundam by dashing in any direction.
 It does however costs more on the heat gauge than regular dashing.
 On mobility-focused machines however, this makes them more than able to stand their ground against tougher ones.

-- This started in Symphony of the Night, where your backdash move had NO LAG.
+- This started in Castlevania: Symphony of the Night, where your backdash move had NO LAG.
 The designers wised up and added lag or animation time to it in subsequent games, but often a backdash still gives you a net gain, and landing still lag cancels in every game.

 - God Hand is basically built around canceling out of your moves by dodging.

 - There are quite a few cancels in the Devil May Cry series.
 Moving just a fraction while using the shotgun cancels its reloading time, and jumping or rolling cancels the (longer) reload time on the Grenade Launcher.
 In 3 and onwards, cancelling short hops and rolls into the guarding animation of the Royal Guard style is a very effective defensive tactic and makes the Difficult part of its Difficult, But Awesome slightly less so.
 You can also cancel the after-shot lag of the Spiral rifle and Kalina Ann rocket launcher by either switching to Ebony&Ivory immediately afterwards or timing a use of Royal Guard properly.

 - There's also jump cancelling, where you can cancel a jump with a basic attack, and cancel a successful basic attack with another jump.
 Done right, you can just hover at an enemy's head batting away.

 - GunZ, Cancel based techs have dominated the game after their discovery.